 Once you register and obtain a sales tax license, the license will automatically be renewed each year unless you request a cancellation.

-Is there a fee to apply for a sales and use tax permit?
+Is there a fee to apply for a sales tax license?

 No, neither Michigan nor Streamlined Sales Tax charge an application fee.